ryanjdyke/CIS-024-Final/README.md

 # How Do I Use It?

+To use this tool, first download the code in the repo, then run with the command "poetry run python scraper.py".
+Poetry should set up a virtual environment for you with the required dependencies.

+If that doesn't work, use pip to install poetry and the required dependencies in pyproject.toml as well as geckodriver before running the code in scraper.py.

-To use this tool, first download the code in the repo, then set your desired number of consecutive days in scraper.py on line 20 under "desired_consecutive_days".
+Now you can set your desired number of consecutive days in scraper.py on line 20 under "desired_consecutive_days".
 The default number of days is 3.

 Then, fill in your email username, password, and your target email in the email_sender.py script located in the lib folder.
 For security reasons, I have not added these credentials by default.